raultruco/trees-rest-server/README.md

   When a query is executed, `totalsByDay` aggregated is iterated day by day for the date range provided.
 Every day's lookup has a cost of `O(logN)`.
 So, for a 365 range, the total lookup cost is 365\*O(logN)

-  A possible alternative could have been using nested arrays like this:
+  A possible alternative could have been using nested arrays of years, months and days, and straight indices to access each of them:

   ```javascript
     ...